Kin Price Tops $0.0000 on Top Exchanges (KIN)

 The Stellar Consensus Protocol (SCP) was first described in a whitepaper by David Mazières in 2015.
 It is a “federated Byzantine agreement system” that allows decentralized, leaderless computing networks efficiently to reach a consensus outcome on some decision.”

-It is usually not possible to purchase alternative cryptocurrencies such as Kin directly using U.S. dollars.
-Investors seeking to acquire Kin should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Coinbase or GDAX.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Kin directly using U.S. dollars.
+Investors seeking to acquire Kin should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Gemini.
 Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Kin using one of the aforementioned exchanges.

 Receive News & Updates for Kin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Kin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.